Season Summary: 1984

-Brett McTaggart went to Essendon in 1984 and Wayne 'Roo' Muschialli arrived from Altona City, but newly-appointed captain-coach Terry Wheeler did not lead Williamstown to the promised land in his first season but he did succeed in improving the Seagulls' on-field performances markedly.
+Brett McTaggart went to Essendon in 1984 and Wayne 'Roo' Muschialli arrived from Altona City, along with Larry Simmons from Werribee, Craig Nankervis from Sandringham and Stan Davidson from Footscray, but newly-appointed captain-coach Terry Wheeler did not lead Williamstown to the promised land in his first season but he did succeed in improving the Seagulls' on-field performances markedly.
 The season commenced with a ten-goal win at Frankston (Mark Fotheringham 12 goals), followed by another two victories at home by 3 goals over Coburg and 49-points at Springvale (Fotheringham 8 goals).
 This left the team in fourth spot on the ladder, a game clear of Preston.
 The Seagulls went down to the previously winless Port Melbourne by 50 points at Pt Gellibrand, despite seven goals from Fotheringham, and after three successive losses in rounds 6-8, the 'Town had dropped to eighth on the ladder.
 The side alternated between sixth and seventh position on the ladder for the remainder of the season, but finished strongly with a 12-goal victory over Sandringham at Williamstown in the final home-and-away game with Fotheringham booting another ten goals.

 Kim Kershaw and Kevin Sait both ran equal second in the JJ Liston Trophy.